elswob/Badger/README.md

 `grails upgrade`

+Note, running in production mode will not pick up any code changes to config files or controllers.
+To add these changes to the running instance stop grails and start it up again with `grails prod run-app`.

 #### Important security update !!!!

 Change the default admin password!
 To do so, login in as user `admin` using the password `badger` and go to this address `name_of_your_project/user`, find the admin user and change the password.